Dysphagia Diet: Tips and Recipes

 All About Adult Day Care: Community and Costs

 Adult day care is a fairly new concept for caregivers.
-The basic idea is to provide a secure place where seniors can enjoy social activities during the day and nursing care as needed.
+The basic idea is to provide a secure place where seniors can enjoy social activities during the day and be provided nursing care as needed.
 It’s a hybrid model of eldercare that prioritizes community.
-At the same time, seniors get help with common custodial tasks such as […]
+At the same time, seniors get help with common custodial tasks […]

 An Overview of Senior Rehabilitation Centers

 Recovering from injury or illness in your golden years may take time and support.
 That’s where senior rehabilitation centers become essential.
 If you need a temporary stay to recover from injury or illness, senior rehabilitation centers can be the solution to get expert care and daily support.
-Let’s give an overview of what senior rehab […]
+In this article, we’ll give you an overview […]

 A Caregiver’s Guide to ADLs and IADLs

-This article has been medically reviewed by Dr. Martin Duggan in 2021 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+This article has been medically reviewed by Dr. Martin Duggan in 2021.
+This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 As a family caregiver, your […]

-This article has been medically reviewed by Dr. Martin Duggan in 2021 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+This article has been medically reviewed by Dr. Martin Duggan in 2021.
+This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 As a caregiver, you may […]

 Benefits for Seniors with Disabilities

-Oftentimes seniors with disabilities qualify for health and financial assistance programs, but don’t know about them.
-Or they’re not sure about the eligibility requirements and enrollment process.
+Oftentimes, seniors with disabilities qualify for health and financial assistance programs.
+However, they may be unaware of them or are confused about the eligibility requirements and enrollment process.
 Let’s go over the key programs for seniors with disabilities so that you have the information you need to get the benefits you deserve.
-Note on the types of […]
+Note on the 3 […]